thearkadia/The_Ark/README.md

 * An application for journalists and charities to easily recieve reccuring donations from supporters.

-* An open source application to simplify the process of boycotting companies by easily seeing what products the company owns or has a stake in and be able to find alternatives to the product\service they are looking to purchase.
+* An application to simplify the process of boycotting companies by displaying what products and companies a conglomerate owns or has a stake in.
+With a search feature to find alternatives to the product\service they are looking to purchase.

 <p align="center">
 <img src="https://github.com/thearkadia/The_Ark/blob/master/Media/PNGS/Budget%403x.png" width="25%" height="10%">